Tracking COVID-19 in Wastewater — How to Get Started

 - With the now-agreed-upon plan, determine which tasks will be performed by existing personnel and which will be outsourced.

-For example, “We will pull the samples ourselves and transport them to the selected lab, while everything else, such as analysis and interpretation, will be performed by selected experts."
+“We will pull the samples ourselves and transport them to the selected lab, while everything else, such as analysis and interpretation, will be performed by selected experts."

-OR: “The entire program, including initial design and all aspects of implementation, will be conducted by an outside firm."
+“The entire program, including initial design and all aspects of implementation, will be conducted by an outside firm."